msuny-c/clipocr/README.md

 ### Global Installation (Recommended: pipx)

 [pipx](https://github.com/pypa/pipx) is a tool to install and run Python applications in isolated environments.
-This is the recommended way to install `clipgpt-ocr` globally.
+This is the recommended way to install `clipocr` globally.

 1.  **Install pipx:** Follow the official [pipx installation guide](https://pipx.pypa.io/stable/installation/).
 Usually, it's something like: